Conflict resolution big issue, chief says

-Little Rock Police Chief Keith Humphrey insisted at a NAACP meeting Thursday that the city has a conflict resolution problem that's driving violent acts within the city.
+LITTLE ROCK — Police Chief Keith Humphrey insisted at a NAACP meeting Thursday the city has a conflict resolution problem that’s driving violent acts within the city.

 Speaking to members of the Little Rock branch of the NAACP in a virtual meeting, Humphrey said the city is not violent, and cities that are violent do not experience the growth that Little Rock has.